 About Luna Park

-Built on the grounds of the former Astroland in Coney Island, Luna Park entertains thrill-seeking visitors -- young and old -- with 28 attractions (everything from coasters for big "kids" to twisty tea cups for the little ones), 13 games, 8 food stalls.
+Coney Island's Luna Park entertains thrill-seeking visitors -- young and old -- with 28 attractions (everything from coasters for big "kids" to twisty tea cups for the little ones), games and food stalls.
 Its iconic entrance is patterned after the entry to the original 1903 park.
 The history of the park stretches back to 1903, when the legendary amusement park, Luna Park, operated on Coney Island until 1944.
 This second iteration of the park has been open since 2010.
-For the most comprehensive experience, visitors gain access to the rides through a wristband, which includes four hours of unlimited time on selected rides.

 There is a greater variety of High Thrill, Moderate Thrill and Mild Thrill Rides, most of which are included in the unlimited wristband purchase.
 Highlights include The Tickler, a High Thrill roller coaster with tight turns and rapid-fire drops, all while rotating; Wild River, a High Thrill classic log ride ending in a 40-foot plunge that's perfect for hot summer days; Coney Island Hang Glider, a Moderate Thrill free-flight hang-gliding experience; Lynn’s Trapeze, a Moderate Thrill flying carousel; Balloon Thrill, a Mild Thrill rotating hot air balloon; and Mermaid Parade, a Mild Thrill kid-sized water flume.